 - We offer a new two-course sequence last spring and this fall: Biostatistics (Stat 320), and Topics in Advanced Biostatistics (Stat 517).
 Stat 320 examines how basic and advanced statistical methods are utilized within the fields of biology, medicine, and public health.
 Stat 517 provides introduction to the contemporary methodologies used to solve problems in the four major areas of modern-day biomedical science: clinical trials, epidemiology, survival analysis, and bioinformatics.
 All interested students and working professionals from the Washington DC area, looking to complete their degree or to enroll in a certificate program, are welcome — see Biostatistics Poster.

-- Our statistical consulting lab is in its fourth year of service to AU graduate students and faculty who need statistical help with their research.
+- Our statistical consulting lab is in its fifth year of service to AU graduate students and faculty who need statistical help with their research.

 Our website provides information about our degree programs, faculty, news, and events.
 If you need further information or have a question, please e-mail email@example.com or call 202-885-3120.